wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

       }),
     );
     ```

-    `withDesign` takes an object whose keys are the names of the sub-component which belong to our `CaptionedImage`, and whose values are higher-order components which should be applied to each.
-As you'll see below, these HOC's often carry elements of styling, and correspond to the "tokens" of a design system.
-Here, they apply functionality, but the pattern is the same.
+    You will notice that this HOC (`asEditableCaptionedImage()`) is a very
+    similar to the "behavior token" we used earlier to make a text field
+    editable (`asEditorBasic()`).
+Only here, the token applies to a *compound*
+    component, not to a single element.
+This is accomplished through `withDesign()`.

+    `withDesign()` takes a a "Design": object whose keys are the names of the
+    sub-components which belong to our `CaptionedImage`, and whose values are
+    higher-order components which should be applied to each.
+It returns an HOC
+    which can be applied to our `CaptionedImage` to style (or otherwise alter)
+    it's subcomponents.

-    Note, that these HOC's (`asBodilessImage` and `asEditorBasic`) are defined at the site level.
-For now, they are just pass-through's to the core Bodiless utilities - but in many cases you will want to customize them further at site level (for example, to provide a different image selector, or a rich text editor which uses site-specific components to render formatted text).
-Using the site-level tokens here ensures that such changes to the editorial interface are applied consistently across the site.
+    Note, that the HOC's (`asBodilessImage` and `asEditorBasic`) are defined at
+    the site level.
+For now, they are just pass-through's to the core Bodiless
+    utilities - but in many cases you will want to customize them further at
+    site level (for example, to provide a different image selector, or a rich
+    text editor which uses site-specific components to render formatted text).
+    Using the site-level tokens here ensures that such changes to the editorial
+    interface are applied consistently across the site.

 1. Lastly, lets combine these together and export.
     ```